Set your location

 A diagram visually representing Universal Health Coverage.

-Australia has made several commitments to UHC which is considered to be the practical expression of the right to health, including under the International Covenant on Economic, Social and Cultural Rights.2 Australia has committed to achieving UHC by 2030 under Target 3.8 of the Sustainable Development Goals and the 2019 United Nations Political Declaration on UHC.3 UHC is highly relevant to reducing the costs of cancer in Australia.
-Australia approaches UHC through a range of different laws and policies, including those that established Medicare, the Pharmaceutical Benefits Scheme, national cancer screening programs, National Immunisation Program, and the private health system.4
+Australia has made several commitments to UHC including the International Covenant on Economic, Social and Cultural Rights.2 The Australian Government committed to achieving UHC by 2030 under Target 3.8 of the Sustainable Development Goals and the 2019 United Nations Political Declaration on UHC.3 This will require law and policy reform, including those that established Medicare, the PBS, the National Cancer Screening and National Immunisation Programs, and the private health system.4

-Australia has a well-developed universal healthcare and universal health coverage framework, that broadly meets the goals of UHC (i.e., population coverage, equity of access, quality healthcare services, financial risk protection).
-However, whether Australia is maintaining these goals is questionable, given the significant inequities in access to healthcare, service quality and financial risk protection.5, 6 There has been an erosion of UHC in Australia through gaps in Medicare coverage; increasing out of pocket costs for access to health services, diagnostics and medicines; and fragmentation of cancer prevention and care services and shortcomings in social support systems, such as social security.7, 8
+Australia has a well-developed universal healthcare and health coverage framework, that broadly meets the goals of UHC (i.e., population coverage, equity of access, quality healthcare services, financial risk protection).
+However, whether it is maintaining these goals is questionable, given the significant inequities in accessing healthcare, service quality and financial risk protection.5, 6 An erosion of UHC has occurred due to gaps in Medicare coverage; increasing out-of-pocket costs for healthcare services, diagnostics and medicines; fragmentation of cancer prevention and care services; and shortcomings in social support systems, such as social security.7, 8

 Definitions